wjuseck/swift-functions-readme-ios-apply-000/README.md

 ![CatDog gif](http://i.imgur.com/85Pd59R.gif)

-## Learning Objectives - The student should be able to..
+## Learning Objectives - The student should be able to...

 * Explain that a function is a **self-contained** chunk of code that performs a **specific** task.
 A function should do one thing and one thing well.
 * Explain that a function has a name that identifies what it does, and that name is used to "call" the function to perform its task when needed.